Timelike showers with jet recoils: A jet-based recoil algorithm

 \subsection{An example: emissions up to $\mathcal{O}(\alpha_s^2)$}

-In our shower, we will always follow the same construction as in the usual leading-colour dipole showers to generate an emission.
-That is, we generate an emission $k$ from a dipole stretching between two colour-connected ends, $(\tilde l,\tilde m)$, according to Eq.~(\ref{eq:dipole-map-pk}).
-We do not, however, construct the post-branching momenta $(l,m)$ as in Eqs.~(\ref{eq:dipole-map-pi})--(\ref{eq:dipole-map-pj}), but rather distribute the recoil to a jet $\calJ$ (which absorbs the transverse component $k_\perp$) and a spectator (which only receives longitudinal recoil) following the procedure below.
+In our shower, we will always follow the same construction as in the usual leading-colour dipole showers to generate an emission: as a first step, we generate an emission $k$ from a dipole stretching between two colour-connected ends, $(\tilde l,\tilde m)$, according to Eq.~(\ref{eq:dipole-map-pk}).
+We do not, however, construct the post-branching momenta $(l,m)$ as in Eqs.~(\ref{eq:dipole-map-pi})--(\ref{eq:dipole-map-pj}), but rather distribute the recoil, in a second step, to a jet $\calJ$ (which absorbs the transverse component $k_\perp$) and a spectator (which only receives longitudinal recoil) following the procedure below.
 For the purpose of kinematics, the jet is akin to the ``emitter" in a standard dipole-local map.

 In the example of the previous section (region 1 of Fig.~\ref{fig:2-gluon-configs}), the opening angle $\theta_{1\bar{q}}$ between $g_1$ and $\bar{q}$ is smaller than either of their opening angles to $g_2$, $\mathrm{min}(\theta_{12},\theta_{2\bar{q}})$; QCD coherence would then imply that $g_2$ should not be able to resolve $g_1$ and $\bar{q}$ as separate particles.
 Instead, $g_2$ should be emitted coherently from the sum of $\bar{q} + g_1$.
 Based on this notion we would prefer to assign the transverse recoil to a ``jet", $\calJ$, made up of $\lbrace \bar{q}, g_1 \rbrace$.
 If the recoil is distributed amongst the jet constituents in such a way that the relative transverse momentum of the anti-quark and $g_1$ is preserved, then the logarithmic accuracy of the shower will not be adversely affected.
 Starting from the aforementioned three-parton configuration, consider that the emission $g_2$ is generated from the $g_1 q$ dipole with $\eta_1 \ll \eta_2 < 0$ as in Fig.~\ref{fig:wrong-NLL-fo}.
 According to the argument above we identify the recoiling jet as $\calJ = \{\bar q,g_1\}$ with momentum